-It features a second hand just below the 12 o’clock position and a single date aperture just under the hour pipe.
-It is a very nicely proportioned clock with a tall centre throat and pagoda-styled top bonnet; the centre engraving is a typical feature of the Scottish clocks of the latter part of the 18th century as is the box calendar opening (date aperture), side glass on either side of the hood and doped canvas top cover.
-These clocks also tend to be not overly tall at about 7′.
+It features a second hand just below the 12 o’clock position and a single date aperture just beneath the hour pipe.
+It is a nicely proportioned clock with a tall centre throat and pagoda-styled top bonnet; the centre engraving is a typical feature of the Scottish clocks of the latter part of the 18th century as is the box calendar opening (date aperture), side glass on either side of the hood and doped canvas top cover.
+These clocks are not overly tall at about 7′.

-It is my feeling that it is missing one top finial and the left and right finials.
-Close inspection reveals that either none originally existed or the mounting holes were covered over by a later canvas re-application.
-The chapter ring and dial centre would have been silvered at one time and likely rubbed off with over-polishing over the years.
-The hour hand looks about right but the original minute hand would have had a serpentine design in keeping with the hour hand.
+It is missing three finials; one on top and on the left and right front corners.
+The mounting holes were evidently covered up by a later canvas re-application.
+The chapter ring and dial centre would have been silvered at one time and rubbed clean by over-polishing through the years.
+The hour hand looks correct but the original minute hand would have had a serpentine design in keeping with the hour hand.

-This fine old clock has been in my friend’s family since 1850 having been brought over by ship when his ancestors immigrated to Canada.
-It seems to have survived quite well and it appears to be well taken care of.
+This clock has been in my friend’s family since 1850 having been brought over by ship when his ancestors immigrated to Canada.
+It has survived quite well and it has been well taken care of.

-Sadly it is not in running order.
-I suggested that my friend seek a clock repair person (horologist) who is very knowledgeable in the repair of antique tall-case clocks particularly with clocks of this era as special care and attention is required if parts need to be rebuilt/repaired to remain consistent with the period.
+It is not in running order.
+I suggested that my friend seek a clock repair person (horologist) who is knowledgeable in the repair of antique tall-case clocks particularly with clocks of this era as special care and attention is required if parts need to be rebuilt/repaired to remain consistent with the period.